 As a bus passenger, you might never anticipate the sudden jolt that results in a painful condition known as whiplash.
-This invisible injury, often dismissed due to a lack of visible evidence, can have serious, lasting repercussions.
+This invisible injury, often dismissed due to a lack of visible evidence, can have serious repercussions.

 In the aftermath of a bus accident, it’s crucial to understand your rights and potential claims.
 This article will guide you through the complexities of claiming whiplash after a bus crash.
 Through legal and medical lenses, our Bethlehem bus accident attorneys will explore your avenues for compensation and the steps required to fortify your case.

 Whiplash is a non-medical term often used to describe a range of injuries to the neck caused by or related to a sudden distortion of the neck associated with extension.
 However, the exact injury mechanisms remain unknown.
 According to the American Physical Therapy Association (APTA), whiplash is characterized by symptoms that occur following damage to the neck, usually due to sudden extension and flexion.

 The majority of whiplash injuries happen in vehicle accidents, especially during rear-end collisions.
 The sudden force propels the body forward, but the neck momentarily stays behind.
 This discrepancy causes your neck to snap back, somewhat akin to the cracking of a whip.
 Hence, the term “whiplash” describes the injury’s process.

 Whiplash symptoms may take 24 hours or more after the injury to appear.
 They can range from mild to severe, including neck pain and stiffness, headaches, dizziness, and blurred vision.
 Some people also experience difficulty concentrating, memory problems, ringing in the ears, sleep disturbances, and irritability.